dialaabulkhail/Reading-Notes/Stacks_and_Queues.md

 Top pointer will point on the top of the node.

 -create a node (3)
-- make the next of new node to be the value of ehat the pointer top is refering to (None)
+- make the next of new node to be the value of ehat the pointer top is referring to (None)
 - make the top pointer refer to the new node

 pushing another one: